JonahCoffelt/Human-AI-Interaction-Research/Definitions/Flow.md

-An approach for generating modular workflows that maximize parallelism and minimize dependency complexity.
+An approach for generating dynamically updated modular [workflows](Workflow.md) that maximize parallelism and minimize [dependency complexity](Dependency%20Complexity.md)